 - 14. "Procedure Manual" shall mean the documents consisting of the administrative and procedural regulations promulgated by the Student Honor Committee. - 15.
 "Reported violation" shall mean an unproven allegation of misconduct received by the Student Honor Committee or the College of Law. - 16.
 "Resource" shall mean any device or technology providing access to information, including (but not limited to) a device such as a computer, computer program, radio, video or audio recording device, calculator or communication device; or any document or publication providing information, including (but not limited to) a printed or electronic publication or website. - 17.
 "Review Board" shall mean the group of individuals charged with reviewing certain actions of the Student Honor Committee as described in Section (6). - 18.
 "Representation" shall mean any written or oral statement or any act by a student signifying a response in circumstances in which a response is expected or required. - 19.
 "Student" or "Students" shall mean a student at the College of Law. - (2) VIOLATIONS OF THE STUDENT HONOR CODE AND SANCTIONS. - (a) Conduct Prohibited by the Student Honor Code.
-Students are prohibited from engaging in conduct that violates the Student Honor Code as set forth in Regulation 6C1-4.042.
+Students are prohibited from engaging in conduct that violates the Student Honor Code as set forth in Regulation 4.040.

 Actions identified in the University of Florida Student Honor Code are violations of the Law School Honor Code. - (b) Consequences of Student Honor Code Violation.
 The following shall be consequences of a Student Honor Code violation:

 - 1. Imposition of Sanctions.
-If a student is adjudicated responsible for a violation of the Student Honor Code or accepts responsibility for a violation, the student becomes subject to the sanctions authorized by 6C1-4.047. - 2.
+If a student is adjudicated responsible for a violation of the Student Honor Code or accepts responsibility for a violation, the student becomes subject to the sanctions authorized by Regulation 4.040. - 2.
 Bar Notification.
-If a student is adjudicated responsible for an Student Honor Code violation or accepts responsibility for a violation, the College of Law shall provide this information to any state or federal bar to which the College of Law becomes aware that the student has applied. - 3.
+If a student is adjudicated responsible for a Student Honor Code violation or accepts responsibility for a violation, the College of Law shall provide this information to any state or federal bar to which the College of Law becomes aware that the student has applied. - 3.
 Flagging of Student's Records.
-If a student adjudicated responsible for an Student Honor Code violation or accepts responsibility for a violation, College of Law Student Affairs shall include this information and make a record of the proceedings against the student a permanent part of the student's file. - (3) THE STUDENT HONOR COMMITTEE. - (a) Purpose of the Student Honor Committee.
-The Student Honor Committee administers the University of Florida Student Honor Code (6C1-4.042) within the College of Law.
-In this capacity and at all times observing confidentiality requirements imposed by law, the Student Honor Committee has the authority to do all actions which are necessary to the proper administration of the Student Honor Code, including the authority to promulgate a Procedure Manual. - (b) Composition of the Student Honor Committee.
-The Student Honor Committee shall consist of the following members: - 1.
-Student members elected as representatives to the Committee pursuant to the provisions herein and according to the procedures designated in the Procedure Manual. - 2.
-Two faculty advisors appointed by the Dean of the College of Law.
+If a student adjudicated responsible for a Student Honor Code violation or accepts responsibility for a violation, College of Law Student Affairs shall include this information and make a record of the proceedings against the student a permanent part of the student's file.
+To the extent there is any conflict between this provision and Regulation 4.040, this provision shall govern.